 Estimation of carbide formation in Mo-alloyed carbon steels

 Temper carbide formation sequence in a 2¼Cr-1Mo steel

+The secondary hardening effect of molybdenum during tempering adds to the solute effect retaining part of the dislocation density.
 The effect of secondary hardening on tempering is an important function of molybdenum in high speed steels and in some tool- and die steels.

 Tempering resistance and secondary hardening in Mo-alloyed carbon steels